Get answers to common questions about obesity and learn how to be the best partner and advocate for your patients today

 10. Hebebrand J, Hinney A, Knoll N, Volckmar A-L, Scherag A. Molecular genetic aspects of weight regulation.
 Dtsch Arztebl Int.
 2013;110(19):338-344.

 11. Obesity and overweight.
 World Health Organization website.
-Accessed March 13, 2020. http://www.who.int/en/news-room/fact-sheets/detail/obesity-and-overweight.
+Accessed March 13, 2020. http://www.who.int/en/news-room/fact-sheets/detail/obesity-and-overweight

 12. Affenito SG, Franko DL, Striegel-Moore RH, Thompson D. Behavioral determinants of obesity: reseach findings and policy implications.
 J Obes.
 2012;2012:1-4.

 13. Bray GA, Kim KK, Wilding JPH.
-Obesity: a chronic relapsing progressive disease.
-A position statement of the World Obesity Federation.
+Obesity: a chronic relapsing progressive disease. a position statement of the World Obesity Federation.
 Obes Rev. 2017;18(7):715-723.

 14. Prospective Studies Collaboration, Whitlock G, Lewington S, et al. Body-mass index and cause-specific mortality in 900 000 adults: collaborative analysis of 57 prospective studies.
 Lancet.
 2009;373(9669):1083-1096.